DAVE THE WESTY

 “Everyone gets the van that they need…”

 How did Dave come into our lives?
 The abridged version is this: Tor worked with Rob > who cooked chili with Fred and Susan > who owned Dave.

 For those interested in more details, here’s the wordier one:

-We had been researching camper vans since 2009.
+We started researching camper vans in 2009.
 Our first idea was ordering a modified Mitsubishi Delica outfitted with lift kit and gleaming kitchen equipment and having it shipped from Japan to our waiting arms in British Columbia.
 We took several Delica-obsessed jaunts to Vancouver and gazed longingly at the new arrivals at Silk Road Autos.
 The varying models had curious, tantalizing names like “Chamonix”, “Space Gear” and “Star Wagon”.
 We could make a hippy pilgrimage across the Darien gap AND circumnavigate the moon in it!
-But the logistics were tricky, the red tape questionable (we weren’t even 100% sure if we could legally own one in the US).
-So we shifted our focus to a more attainable vehicle—a VW Westfalia.
+But the logistics were tricky, the red tape questionable (we weren’t even 100% sure if we could legally own one in the US) so we shifted our focus to a more attainable vehicle—a VW Westfalia.